mrtonguelicker/MD3Methodology/README.md

 The user must activate all three controls as quickly as possible.

-The experiment currently compares two target sizes:
+The experiment currently compares five target sizes:

-48dp (recommended Android touch target size)

-32dp (smaller target size)

 The application measures
 - Completion time